French wheat exporters expect to ship 2.5 mln tonnes to Morocco by June 2024

 CASABLANCA, Oct 3 (Reuters) - Morocco is expected to buy 2.5 million tonnes, or half of its soft wheat needs, from France this season ending June 2024, Yann Lebeau, Maghreb region head at French wheat professionals group Intercereales, said on Tuesday.

-France has already shipped 1 million tonnes to the drought-hit country this summer, he told Reuters.
+France has already shipped 1 million tonnes to the drought-hit country this summer, Lebeau told Reuters.

+Last year, French wheat represented 60% of Moroccan imports, or 2.88 million tonnes.

+After drought reduced its domestic crop for a second year, Morocco launched an initial import programme for the 2023/24 season targeting 2.5 million tonnes for the period July-September 2023.

 ((Clauda.Tanios@thomsonreuters.com;))